 Krishna arrived in Pakistan on Friday on a three-day visit to review progress on bilateral relations.

-Krishna expressed India's desire to see a stable and peaceful Pakistan.
+Krishna expressed India`s desire to see a stable and peaceful Pakistan.

-"This message is not only encouraging but a key to many outstanding issues that need resolution sooner rather than later," said an editorial in the Daily Times Saturday.
+"This message is not only encouraging but a key to many outstanding issues that need resolution sooner rather than later," said an editorial in the Daily Times on Saturday.

-"The issues besetting the two countries are well known and have been talked about plenty of times," it said, adding that terrorism, water disputes and Kashmir have been highlighted in the foreign secretary level talks held Friday.
+"The issues besetting the two countries are well known and have been talked about plenty of times," it said, adding that terrorism, water disputes and Kashmir have been highlighted in the foreign secretary level talks held on Friday.

-The daily observed that "with the realization finally dawning on India and Pakistan about the importance of interdependence within the present global context, the much sought after development in the visa regime is set to materialise with the signing of a liberalised visa issuance policy by the Foreign Minister of Pakistan Hina Rabbani Khar and Krishna".
+The daily observed that "with the realisation finally dawning on India and Pakistan about the importance of interdependence within the present global context, the much sought after development in the visa regime is set to materialise with the signing of a liberalised visa issuance policy by the Foreign Minister of Pakistan Hina Rabbani Khar and Krishna".